Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Proposed Method

 Our encoder and decoder network is shown in Fig. \ref{encoder_decoder}.
-We utilize the Inception-Residual Block (IRB) from PCGCv2 \cite{PCGCv2} for feature extraction in all our networks.
+We utilize the Inception-Residual Block (IRB) \cite{inception} for feature extraction in all our networks.
+Each IRB contains three Inception-Residual Network (IRN) similar to PCGCv2 \cite{PCGCv2}.
 We employ a multiscale re-sampling with downscaling at the encoder and upscaling at the decoder.
 This helps exploit the sparsity of the PC while encoding 3D geometric structural variations into feature attributes of the latent representation.
-The encoder helps us obtain PC tensors at four different scales capturing multiscale features at different level of details: $P_{0ds}, P_{1ds}, P_{2ds}, P_{3ds} = E(P)$.
-Where $P_{ids}$ represents a sparse tensor P that has been downsampled $i$ times.
-The decoder receives a three-times downsampled PC tensor and upsamples it hierarchically to reconstruct the original PC tensor by employing a different reconstruction loss at each scale: $\widetilde{P} = D(P_{3ds})$.
-Decoder employs transpose convolution to upsample the PC tensor.
-Encoder and decoder architecture can on their own be used for intra-frame PC compression, the details of which are available from PCGCv2 \cite{PCGCv2}.
+The encoder is used as a feature extraction module to obtain PC tensors at four different scales capturing multiscale features at different level of details: $P_{0ds}, P_{1ds}, P_{2ds}, P_{3ds} = E(P)$.
+Where $P_{jds}$ represents a sparse tensor P that has been downsampled $j$ times.